Why Your React App Shows a Blank Page in Production

-description: You deploy a React app.
+You deploy a React app.
 Build passes.
 Health checks are green.
 Your homepage returns 200 OK — and renders nothing.
-Here's why it happens and how to catch it.
+No error screen.
+No fallback.
+Just a white page.
+This happens constantly.
+It wipes out conversions and SEO while every system metric says "healthy."

 What a broken React deploy actually looks like: